Chapter 18.60

 b.
 The proposal minimizes the impact on critical areas; and

-3. The Department shall process exceptions, provide public notice, and provide opportunity for the public to request a public hearing, and provide an appeal process consistent with the provisions of Process 2.
+3. The department shall process exceptions, provide public notice, and provide opportunity for the public to request a public hearing, and provide an appeal process consistent with the provisions of Process 2.

 4. This exception shall not allow the use of the following critical areas for regional retention/detention facilities except where there is a clear showing that the facility will protect public health and safety or repair damaged natural resources:

 a.
-Class 1 streams or buffers;
+Type S or Type F streams or buffers;

 B. Reasonable Use Exception.
 If the application of this chapter would deny all reasonable use of the property, the applicant may apply for an exception pursuant to this subsection:

 1. The applicant may apply for a reasonable use exception pursuant to Process 2 without first having applied for a variance.
-The applicant shall apply to the Department, and the Department shall make a final decision based on the following criteria:
+The applicant shall apply to the department, and the department shall make a final decision based on the following criteria:

 a.
 The application of this chapter would deny all reasonable use of the property;